Is there parking near the tour meeting point?

 Are tours offered only in English?
 Or in French?

 Our standard tours operate in English at this time.
 Please note that we can offer tours in French on demand only.

 How much food is served on the food tour?

 Local Toronto Tours serve enough food that for most participants, lunch afterwards is not necessary.
 With the combination of drink and food tastings along with breaks for architectural, cultural, and historical insight, most participants are comfortably full after our food tours.

 Are gift certificates available?

 Yes!
-To purchase or learn more about our Gift Certificates, please call (647) 496-4229 or click on our Gift Certificates page.
+To purchase or learn more about our Gift Certificates, click on our Gift Certificates page.

 How much walking is involved?
 Is it a fast-paced tour?

 Our tours last 3 hours and are 2.2 KM in distance.
 We walk at a moderate pace, and provide sit-down locations.
 The tour is suitable for all fitness levels.